iurisemedo/MultiSectionWebsite/replit.md

     - Auto-shows to capture visitor attention
     - Multiple close options for user convenience
     - Links to Premium Pack section on page
+  - **Added "Access Now" buttons to all 30 model cards**
+    - Each card now has a light blue button that scrolls to Premium Pack section
+    - Consistent call-to-action across all models
+    - Replaces hidden pricing structure for cleaner design

 ## Future Enhancements
 - Add actual payment integration (Stripe/PayPal)